vedanthpadigelwar/extensions-4-every-developer/README.md

 # extensions-4-every-developer

-A list of extensions that every web developer must have
+A list of extensions that every web developer must have.

 Please leave a star.